Commander, NORAD and Commander, US Northern Command (May 2016-May 2018), Commander, Pacific Air Forces (Oct 2014-May 2016)

-As a combatant Commander, General Robinson was the most senior military woman to serve in the United States Department of Defense.
-She draws on her unique challenges as a powerful woman in a world dominated by men to discuss leadership, overcoming obstacles, and the state of U.S. national security.
+As a combatant Commander, General Lori Robinson was the most senior military woman to serve in the United States Department of Defense and draws on her unique challenges as a powerful woman in a world dominated by men to discuss leadership, overcoming obstacles, and the state of U.S. national security.

-General Lori J. Robinson retired from the Air Force in July 2018, following a 36-year military career, including serving as Commander of North American Aerospace Defense Command (NORAD) and U.S. Northern Command (NORTHCOM).
-In those positions, she commanded 1,600 Soldiers, Sailors, Airmen, Marines, Coast Guardsmen, and civilians from the United States and Canada.
-Working with the Governors of all 50 states and their Adjutants General, General Robinson was responsible for coordinating the activities of 300,000 National Guard forces that could be tasked for response to natural disasters or internal defense of the United States.
-Reporting directly to the President of the United States and the Prime Minister of Canada, she was responsible for early warning and engagement of air and space threats to the United States and Canada, including the ballistic missile threats from North Korea.
+General Lori J. Robinson retired from the Air Force in July 2018 following a 37-year military career, including Commander of North American Aerospace Defense Command (NORAD) and US Northern Command (NORTHCOM).
+In those positions, she commanded 1,600 Soldiers, Sailors, Airmen, Marines, Coast Guardsmen and civilians from the United States and Canada.

-Prior to her command of NORAD/NORTHCOM, General Robinson was the Commander, United States Air Forces Pacific, responsible for 45,000 Airmen to deliver combat air power throughout the Pacific Theater.
-She exerted direct global influence representing the Chief of Staff of the Air Force in meetings with heads of state, political, and military leaders throughout the Pacific.
+Prior to her command of NORAD and US NORTHCOM, she was the Commander, United States Air Forces Pacific, responsible for 45,000 Airmen to deliver combat air power throughout the Pacific Theater.
+She exerted direct global influence representing the Chief of Staff of the Air Force in meetings with heads of state and political and military leaders throughout the Pacific.

-General Robinson served in many other senior leadership positions including: Director of Joint Capabilities Development (J-8), reporting to the Chairman of the Joint Chiefs of Staff; and Director of Air Force Legislative Liaison on Capitol Hill, reporting directly to the Secretary of the Air Force, responsible for budget issues and coordination with political leadership in the House and Senate.
-Earlier in her career, she commanded the Air Force’s only Airborne Warning and Control Wing (AWACS) – including command of combat units engaged in the Middle East.
-General Robinson’s entire career demonstrates remarkable achievements at the highest levels of war fighting operation, diplomatic engagement, and political coordination.
+General Robinson served in many other senior leadership positions including Director of Joint Capabilities Development (J-8) reporting to the Chairman of the Joint Chiefs of Staff and Director of Air Force Legislative Liaison on Capitol Hill reporting directly to the Secretary of the Air Force, responsible for budget issues and coordination with political leadership in the House and Senate.
+Earlier in her career, she commanded the Air Force’s only Airborne Warning and Control Wing (AWACS) including command of combat units engaged in the Middle East.

-General Robinson has earned two master’s degrees, served in a fellowship at the Brookings Institution, and completed the Senior Executive Fellows program at Harvard.
-General Robinson continues to serve as a role model and mentor to career-minded men and women who seek to balance the demands of career with personal and family responsibilities.
-She is married to Major General (Ret.)
-David A. Robinson.
+General Robinson has earned two Master’s degrees.
+She is currently serving as a non-resident senior fellow in the Center for Security, Strategy, and Technology in the Foreign Policy program at the Brookings Institution and is a non-resident Senior Fellow at the Belfer Center at Harvard.
+She was also named one of Time’s 100 Most Influential People in 2016, and Time’s Firsts Women Leaders in 2017.
+General Robinson continues to serve as a role model and mentor to career-minded men and women who seek to balance the demands of a career with personal and family responsibilities.
+She is married to Major General (Ret) David A. Robinson.

 Reaching for the Sky: Being a Powerful Woman in a World Dominated by Men